-Lower School Open Houses are for families who are interested in applying to PreK, Kindergarten, or First Grade in the 2018-2019 admissions season.
-These events are an opportunity for prospective parents to learn about key programs in the Lower School directly from Nueva faculty and parents.
+PreK-1 Previews are for parents who are specifically interested in applying to PreK, Kindergarten, or First Grade in the 2018-2019 admissions season.
+These events are an opportunity for prospective parents to learn about Social Emotional Learning, Design Thinking, and Structured Word Inquiry through the lens of Early Childhood Education.

 Registration for PreK-1 Previews through Ravenna is required for attendance.
 Spaces full?
 Please email email@example.com to be added to our waitlist.

 Student Campus Visits for Applicants for Grades 2 to 4